-The following section describes the payments and benefits that would have become payable to our NEOs in connection with a termination of their employment and/or a change in control of our Company occurring on December 31, 2021 and describes certain benefits that Mr. Del Rio, Mr. Lindsay and Mr. Montague became
+The following section describes the payments and benefits that would have become payable to our NEOs, other than Mr. Montague and Mr. Sherman, in connection with a termination of their employment and/or a change in control of our Company occurring on December 31, 2022.
+This section also describes certain benefits in connection with a termination of his employment that